 Participants are fully vested in their voluntary contributions, including any net investment income on those contributions.
 The Company's matching contributions fully vest at the end of two years of service.
-Nonelective employer contributions vest 25% per year and are fully vested after four years of service.
+Non-elective employer contributions vest 25% at the end of each year and are fully vested after four years of service.